SotirisTouliopoulos/dingo/README.md

                                     clusters = clusters)
 ```

-Explaining the parameters and the returned objects:
+Explanation of the parameters and returned objects:

-- `corr_matrix` is a correlation matrix produced from the `correlated_reactions` function.
+- `corr_matrix`: A correlation matrix produced by the `correlated_reactions` function.
-- `reactions` is a list with the reactions names that will appear as nodes in the graphs.
+- `reactions`: A list of reaction names that will appear as nodes in the graphs.
-- `correction` is a boolean type variable that if set to True, it transforms the correlation matrix to the absolute correlation matrix.
+- `correction`: A boolean value; if `True`, it transforms the correlation matrix into the absolute correlation matrix.
-- `clusters` is a nested list, containing sublists with reactions that belong to the same cluster, created from the `cluster_corr_reactions` function.
+- `clusters`: A nested list containing sublists of reactions within the same cluster, created by the `cluster_corr_reactions` function.
-- `graphs` is a list containing created graph objects.
+- `graphs`: A list containing graph objects.
-- `layouts` is a list containing graphs' layouts.
-Each layout has the same index with its corresponding graph from `graphs` list.
+- `layouts`: A list containing graph layouts, each corresponding to a graph in the `graphs` list.

-I also implemented a `plot_graph` function that takes a graph object with its corresponding layout as inputs and plots the resulting graph.
+I also implemented a `plot_graph function` to plot graphs given a graph object and its corresponding layout.

-Example of calling the `plot_graph` function:
+Example of using the `plot_graph` function:

 ```python
 plot_graph(graph, layout)
 ```

-Explaining the parameters:
+Explanation of the parameters:

-- `graph` is a graph object returned from the `graph_corr_matrix` function.
+- `graph`: A graph object returned by the `graph_corr_matrix` function.
-- `layout` is a layout that corresponds to the given graph object, also created from the `graph_corr_matrix` function.
+- `layout`: A layout corresponding to the given graph object, also created by the `graph_corr_matrix` function.

 Example of calling the `plot_graph` function recursively for every subgraph returned: